uknowmee/uknowmee/README.md

 ### :man_technologist: About Me :

-- I am a third year student of Computer Science and Intelligent Systems at AGH University of Science and Technology.
+I'm a student from Poland, currently working on my master's degree in Software Engineering at AGH University of Science and Technology.

-- My main area of interest is software development using widely recognized design patterns and clean code principles.
+I've already got my B.Sc. in Computer Science and Intelligent Systems.

+I really like developing apps with combined patterns derived from DDD, modular monoliths, and microservices.

+Right now, I'm getting into self-hosted applications and having fun with Portainer <3.

-- I really enjoy coding, especially at night.
+I really enjoy coding, especially at night....

-- Java and C# are my favorite programming languages.
+I'm passionate about .NET development, but I also have a good amount of experience with Java.

 ---